-If the count of individual advantages (bullet points above) is taken as a guide, the 5DS R is the clear winner of the contest (9 : 3 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of individual advantages (bullet points above) is taken as a guide, the 5DS R is the clear winner of the contest (11 : 3 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just make your choice using the following search menu.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 - Canon 5D Mark IV vs Olympus E-P1

 - Canon 700D vs Panasonic FZ1000

 - Fujifilm X-Pro2 vs Canon M3